wpernath/ocpdev-book/chapter5/Chapter Five- GitOps and Argo CD.md

 $ oc apply -k book-example/gitops/argocd
 ```

-## Creating a Tekton Pipeline to Update quarkus-simple-config
+## Creating a Tekton Pipeline to Update person—service-config
 We now want to change our pipeline from  the previous chapter (Figure 7) to be more GitOps'y.
 But what exactly needs to be done?
 ![Image 7: Tekton pipeline from Chapter 4][image-7]